-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results amantadine 100 mg QD Secondary: Not reported vs amantadine 200 mg QD Chik et al 18 OL, OS, PRO N=32 Primary: Diagnosis of Primary: Throughout the study period there were no laboratory confirmed cases of Oseltamivir 75 mg QD for 8 weeks (for prophylaxis) Patients with a mean age of 14, 12 weeks influenza influenza infection. immunocompromised Secondary: Secondary: through chemotherapy or bone marrow transplantation Not reported Not reported Peters et al 19 DB, MC, PC, PG, RCT N=548 Primary: Laboratory- Primary: Oseltamivir resulted in a 92% reduction in the incidence of laboratory- Oseltamivir 75 mg QD for 6 weeks beginning when Frail older occupants (mean age 81, >80% 1998 to 1999 influenza confirmed clinical confirmed clinical influenza compared to placebo (0.4 vs 4.4%; P =0.002). influenza was detected locally vaccinated) in residential homes season Secondary: Of subjects vaccinated against influenza, oseltamivir was 91% effective in preventing laboratory-confirmed clinical influenza compared to placebo (0.5 vs vs across the United States and Europe Adverse events 5.0%; P =0.003).
-Oseltamivir was associated with a significant reduction in the incidence of secondary complications compared to placebo (0.4 vs 2.6%; P =0.037). placebo Secondary: A similar incidence of adverse events, including gastrointestinal events, occurred in both groups.
-Welliver et al 20 DB, PC, RCT N=962 (377 Primary: Proportion of Primary: For household contacts of infected index contacts, the incidence of laboratory- Oseltamivir 75 mg QD for Households with an households) contacts of an confirmed clinical influenza for those receiving oseltamivir during the seven- 7 days index contact of any age, and with 2 to 8 7 days influenza-positive index contact with day prophylaxis period was 0.8 vs 12.9% for those receiving placebo.
-This was calculated as a protective efficacy rate of 89% (95% CI, 67 to 97; VS other contacts >12 years of age; within laboratory- confirmed clinical P <0.001). placebo <48 hours of symptom onset in the index influenza during the dosing period; For households with infected index contacts, the proportion of households with at least one subsequently infected contact were 3.6% for the oseltamivir group
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results amantadine 100 mg QD Secondary: Not reported VS amantadine 200 mg QD Chik et al 18 OL, OS, PRO N=32 Primary: Diagnosis of Primary: Throughout the study period there were no laboratory confirmed cases of Oseltamivir 75 mg QD for 8 weeks (for prophylaxis) Patients with a mean age of 14, 12 weeks influenza influenza infection. immunocompromised through chemotherapy or bone marrow transplantation Secondary: Not reported Secondary: Not reported Peters et al 19 DB, MC, PC, PG, RCT N=548 Primary: Primary: Oseltamivir resulted in a 92% reduction in the incidence of laboratory- Oseltamivir 75 mg QD for 6 weeks beginning when Frail older occupants (mean age 81, >80% 1998 to 1999 influenza confirmed clinical influenza confirmed clinical influenza compared to placebo ($0.4 \text{ vs } 4.4\%$; $P=0.002$). influenza was detected locally vaccinated) in residential homes across the United season Secondary: Adverse events Of subjects vaccinated against influenza, oseltamivir was 91% effective in preventing laboratory-confirmed clinical influenza compared to placebo (0.5 vs 5.0%; P=0.003).
+Oseltamivir was associated with a significant reduction in the VS States and Europe incidence of secondary complications compared to placebo (0.4 vs 2.6% ; P =0.037). placebo Secondary A similar incidence of adverse events, including gastrointestinal events, occurred in both groups.
+Welliver et al 20 DB, PC, RCT N=962 (377 Primary: Proportion of Primary: For household contacts of infected index contacts, the incidence of laboratory- Oseltamivir 75 mg QD for Households with an households) contacts of an confirmed clinical influenza for those receiving oseltamivir during the seven- 7 days index contact of any influenza-positive day prophylaxis period was 0.8 vs 12.9% for those receiving placebo.
+This ¥0 age, and with 2 to 8 7 days Index contact with was calculated as a protective efficacy rate of 89% (95% CI, 67 to 97; v5 vears of age: within confirmed clinical F <0.001). placebo <48 hours of symptom influenza durina For households with infected index contacts, the proportion of households with • onset in the index the dosing period; at least one subsequently infected contact were 3.6% for the oseltamivir group